GiorgiaT91/Maven-Market_PowerBI-Analysis/README.md

 5. **Finalization**:
    - Disabled refresh on certain data tables to optimize performance.
-   - Saved the final report as "MavenMarket_Report.pbix" ensuring all tables are correctly linked and accessible within Power BI's relationship and data views.
+   - Saved the final report ensuring all tables are correctly linked and accessible within Power BI's relationship and data views.

 | |
 |:---:|